theno/tbm/README.md

 This is an example bookmarks file. `~/.tbm/bookmarks`:

     /path/to/first/bookmark
-    /second/entry/has/also/a/shortname sn
+    /second/entry/has/a/shortname sn
     /the/third/also a
     /another/entry

 ### Config

-The config file of *tbm* is `~/.tbm/config`:
+The configuration file of *tbm* is `~/.tbm/config`:

-    # If yes: Delete empty lines if an entry within the bookmarks was deleted
+    # If yes: Delete empty lines if an bookmarks entry was removed
     rise_in_rank = no

     # First index
     first_index = 1